 The narcissist may really miss you, but not for the reasons you would want them to.
 They may miss what you gave them –free room and board, adulation, companionship, sex, or whatever their needs are.
 They may hoover you because they need a third party (you) to triangulate and manipulate their new victim with.
 They may just be filling their reserve tanks in preparation for periods of famine, or infidelity, and are surveying the availability of potential resources.
 Or, they may be in need of a quick ego boost and are looking to siphon some supply wherever they can get it the fastest, and with the least amount of effort.

-When in doubt, consider this –even though the apologies and sweet talk can be so convincing, and appear as if they’ve really changed, and truly mean what they’re saying– change for a non-narcissistic person doesn’t come easy.
+When in doubt, consider this –even though the apologies and sweet talk can be so convincing, and appear as if they’ve sincerely changed, and truly mean what they’re saying– change for a non-narcissistic person doesn’t come easy.
 It is a very long, and slow process for anyone to truly change core parts of their personality.
 If it’s even possible for a narcissist to change, it would take years.
 And after years, the change may not even be very significant, or lasting.
-For you to realistically assess if there has been any real, and lasting change, you would need to spend at least 5 years, maybe 10 years, with many periods of relapse.
+For you to realistically assess if there has been any intrinsic, and lasting change, you would need to spend at least five years, maybe ten years, and expect many periods of relapse, where the narcissists would revert to their abusive behaviors.

 When we receive hoover messages, we instantly begin engaging in loophole-type thinking.
 We avoid the negative, and override the little voices in our heads, and get lost in the hope, and potential of things.
 After all, who wants to focus on the negative, and worry about all the doomsday what if questions, when it’s so much more enjoyable to stay in the moment and bask in the happy, positive thoughts?